 - Try muscle-strengthening exercises using weights.
 You can use cans of food instead of buying dumbbells.

 Experts say to do either of these things:

 - Moderate activity for at least 2½ hours a week.
 Moderate activity means things like brisk walking, brisk cycling, or shooting baskets.
-But any activities—including daily chores—that raise your heart rate can be included.
+But any activities—including daily chores—that raise your heart rate and increase your breathing can be included.

 - Vigorous activity for at least 1¼ hours a week.
 Vigorous activity means things like jogging, cycling fast, or playing a basketball game.

 These ordinary activities cost nothing and all count as aerobic activity: